srbtech/digitalprivacynotice/README.md

 * The module supports easy customization of content by simple edit of plain text files.
 You can optionally add HTML tags to provide page breaks and styling.
 * This module support provider specific instructions unique for Health Care providers and Health Plan providers
 * For each type of providers, instruction in English and Spanish can be customized
-* Provider entities can leave the files empty if they do not want to provide specific instructions. **DO NOT DELETE ANY OF THE INSTRUCTION TEXT FILES.**
+* Provider entities can leave the files empty if they do not want to provide specific instructions. **DO NOT DELETE THE INSTRUCTION TEXT FILE ITSELF.**

 The path of the instruction files is under installed folder at **'..../node_modules/digitalprivacynotice/lib/instructions'**.
 There are two set of folder under this directory  -